dinushak/aisgovernance/src/4.Implementation/README.md

 - **Landing Zone Implementation**: Guidelines and resources for setting up an AIS landing zone.
 - **Deployment**: Step-by-step instructions for deploying AIS components using Infrastructure as Code (IaC) with Bicep or Terraform, including DevOps repositories and pipelines.
 - **Development**: Resources for developing AIS components such as Azure Functions, Logic Apps, APIM policies, and ADF pipelines.
+- **Implementation Activity Log**: Document to capture detailed information about each implementation activity.
 - **Testing**: Resources for conducting thorough testing of AIS components.
 - **Project Cadence**: Schedule of regular meetings and communication channels to ensure project progress and address issues.